Auto Expo 2018: Hyundai Elite i20 Facelift Launched At Rs 5.35 lakh

-The second-gen i20 facelift gets Hyundai’s latest family grille and carried forward the same 1.2-litre petrol and 1.4-litre diesel engine.
+The second-gen i20 facelift gets Hyundai’s latest family grille and carries forward the same 1.2-litre petrol and 1.4-litre diesel engine.
 A CVT auto will be offered with the petrol from May 2018

 Hyundai has launched the 2018 Elite i20 facelift at the ongoing Auto Expo 2018 in Greater Noida.
 The second-gen i20, known as the Elite i20 in India, was launched on August 11, 2014, and this is the first ever major update it has received in four years.